 Paper Lanterns are a safer option than candles if you’re worried about fire hazards.
 They maintain the simple elegance of candles but are more practical if your event is outdoors.

 For bonus points, decorate the inside of your venue with candles and the outside with colourful paper lanterns!

 I’m just going to get this out of the way.
 If you’re planning a wedding, your theme is NOT “wedding.”
 If you really want it to be unique and interesting, it should probably be something other than “love” too.
 Ideally, most of the decor at your event should serve a specific theme.

 For example, if you go with a theme like “the beach” or “island getaway,” you can incorporate aspects of the ocean and white sandy beaches into every facet of your event.
 Try using a jar of sand and shells in the table centerpiece, or designs of aquatic life on the dishware and napkins.

-Don’t forget to include your color scheme in decorating for a theme!
-You don’t have to throw out your wedding colors if you’ve already decided on them, but you should try to blend in colors that fit your theme.
+Don’t forget to include your colour scheme in decorating for a theme!
+You don’t have to throw out your wedding colours if you’ve already decided on them, but you should try to blend in colours that fit your theme.

 Avoid colors that clash with each other, and remember that it all comes down to your own personal preference.

 If you don’t like a color combination, even if it fits with your theme, then don’t use it.
 Your big day isn’t about following rules, it’s about being true to yourself.